mmcmanus1/mmcmanus1.github.io/index.md

 ---

 Off the keyboard I'm passionate about working out, love playing basketball, and enjoy keeping up with the latest AI/ML research.

-[1]: https://dspace.mit.edu/handle/1721.1/156966 "Inertial Navigation System Drift Reduction Using Scientific Machine Learning"